Career Planning in a Post-Pandemic World

 A Two-Day Online Seminar, 3 – 4 October 2022

-Join STC for a two-day Online Seminar focused on Career Planning in a Post-Pandemic World!
+10 Online Seminars focused on Career Planning in a Post-Pandemic World

 COVID-19 has disrupted where we work, how we work, and sometimes even why we work.
 The impact of the pandemic was sudden, causing many to lose their jobs and shifting others to work from home to minimize contact with others.
 From the Great Resignation to a very competitive candidate market to extensive layoffs, we’ve seen massive swings in what’s happening in employment in the last couple of years.